tolinwei/tube-vim/README.md

 - `<Leader>+c+A` - Add comment delimiter to the end of current line and go into INSERT mode

 ####- neocomplete.vim
 This is the most amazing part of those plugins!
-It increases the power of Vim significantly to enable the auto-completion of most IDEs.
+It increases the power of Vim significantly to enable the auto-completion function that is similar to most IDEs.

 **Shortcuts**